 In 2025, the lithium-ion battery market will account for more than half of the global demand for lithium, compared to almost one third today; and the total global market itself will have almost doubled in size.

 We contributed our process, characterization and materials synthesis expertise to the project and developed a sieve enabling the selective capture of lithium.
-It was validated in July 2018 in conditions representative of the process.
-In 2019, the pilot, tested at Eramet’s Trappes site for six months, will be transferred to a site at an altitude of 4,000 meters, near the group’s concession in Argentina.
-The lithium produced from 2021 will meet the needs of the battery market for:
+It was validated in July 2018 under conditions representative of the process.

 Electrification of the global car fleet and criticality of lithium out to the year 2050 study